ShayanPersonal/hebbian-masks/README.md

 The gist of it is this: You store two separate variables (rather than one) for each connection in the network.
 One variable is the weight value you learn by gradient descent as normal.
 The second variable is a "hebbian" learned value learned by a hebbian learning rule.
 In the case of artificial neural networks, if the activation of two neurons have the same sign than the hebbian value between them increases.
 Otherwise it decreases.
 This causes anti-correlated neurons to have a low hebbian value.
 Weights with a low hebbian value are pruned out.

+Weights that are pruned out can be added back into the network if the hebbian value increases over a threshold.
+Thus the connectivity of the network is always evolving.
+Weights that are pruned out aren't "dead", they can be added back in if they become useful again (as determined by the hebbian value).

 When applied to fully connected layers it seems to have no affect on learning but significantly increases the sparsity of connections.
 For example, I augmented the final layer of wide-resnet with a hebbian mask and it got the same validation error but with a significant amount of the synapses pruned (over 90%).

 Han et al. (https://arxiv.org/abs/1506.02626) also reduce the number of parameters during training, although they use a multi-step process.